 Create a Caloric Deficit

 As you burn more calories than you take in, you set up a caloric deficit, which can result in weight loss.
 You can reduce calorie intake by eating healthier or less food, or you can bump up energy expenditure by increasing exercise.
 Consistently maintaining a caloric deficit allows you to permanently shed excess pounds.

-The National Heart, Lung, and Blood Institute suggests losing weight at the safe and realistic rate of 1 to 2 lbs. per week.
-Since 3,500 calories equals approximately 1 lb. of fat, losing 1 to 2 lbs. each week requires you to burn 500 to 1,000 calories more than you take in daily.
-Eat smaller, frequent meals and engage in regular exercise to make up this deficit.
-Set process goals like exercising regularly and outcome goals like losing a specific amount of weight to change your habits and remain motivated.
+The National Heart, Lung, and Blood Institute suggests losing weight at the safe and realistic rate of one to two pounds per week.
+Since 3,500 calories equals approximately one pound of fat, losing one to two pounds each week requires you to burn 500 to 1,000 calories more than you take in daily.
+Eat smaller, more frequent meals and engage in regular exercise to create this deficit.
+Set process goals, like exercising regularly, and outcome goals, like losing a specific amount of weight, to change your habits and remain motivated.

 Burn Calories with Exercise

 Exercising regularly helps you expend calories that can't be cut through dieting.
 Engaging in cardiovascular activity also increases heart health, reduces blood pressure and elevates your mood.

 The Centers for Disease Control and Prevention recommends a minimum of 150 minutes of moderate-intensity aerobic exercise or 75 minutes of vigorous aerobic exercise per week just to maintain your weight.
 Increase this number if your goal is weight loss.
 Build more activity into your day to increase the number of calories you burn.
 For example, walk instead of driving and take the stairs instead of the elevator.

 Eating too few calories can also be detrimental to your health.
 Women need a minimum of 1,200 calories per day, while men need at least 1,500.